 Alright, you have finally decided, you are going to Italy!
 But where to start, where to go, what do you need to book?!
 It’s OK I am here to calm that travel anxiety and break it down for you.
 Let’s dig in to figure out how to plan a trip to Italy.

-There is no exact timeline for planning a trip, to be honest you could be someone who likes at least a year to figure things out, you could be someone who books tickets 3 months from now.
+There is no exact timeline for planning a trip, to be honest, you could be someone who likes at least a year to figure things out, or you could be someone who books tickets 3 months from now.
 So this is the general order you should follow when trying to plan your dream trip to Italy, but of course, hop in wherever your process takes you.

 Let’s get started brainstorming your trip to Italy

 First things first, focus on where you want to go.
 Italy is huge and there is so much to see.
 Figure out how long you can afford to take a vacation in Italy and how you want to experience it.
 Do you want to focus on history, Art, Wine, Food, or General Culture?
 Are you looking for a luxurious life sipping cocktails on the waterfront, or a relaxed cooking class in the countryside?

 If you are ever unsure, remember I am always open to chatting with you to figure out where you should go!